Professor Mathew Thomson

 This is the core module for the MA in the History of Medicine.
-The module, taught in the Autumn term, may also be taken by students on the MA in History, the MA in Modern History, or any taught Master's students outside the History Department.
+The module, taught in the Autumn term, may also be taken by students on the MA in History, the MA in Modern History, and other taught Master's students within or outside the History Department.
 Weekly seminars will meet in the CHM Hub, H4.49.

 This module is designed to introduce students to both major developments in medical thought and practice AND the main methodological approaches and debates used within the field of the history of medicine.
-It covers the period from the Enlightenment to the twenty-first century, and invites the students to think comparatively about medicine across space and time and includes sessions on Britain, Europe, the US and globally.
+It covers the early modern period to the twenty-first century, and invites the students to think comparatively about medicine across space and time and includes sessions on Britain, Europe and global medicine and health.
 The module focuses on the evolution of ideas, language and technologies within medicine, the reception of these new approaches and lay responses to them, the structure of medical practice, and the scientific, social, and cultural context of medical intervention.
 Students are encouraged to situate medical practice in a broad historical and theoretical context, and to frame discussions in seminars through reading a series of seminal texts in the field.
-It also provides the opportunity to link this to sources available to the historian of medicine (e.g. medical texts, practice records, diaries, case records, public health reports and health propaganda, and visual sources: art, architecture, film and photography).
-The course is team-taught, drawing on the full range of expertise and approaches encompassed by the Centre for the History of Medicine.
+It also provides the opportunity to explore sources available to the historian of medicine (e.g. medical texts, practice and case records, diaries, public health reports and health propaganda, and visual sources: art, architecture, film and photography).
+The module is team-taught, drawing on the full range of expertise and approaches encompassed by the Centre for the History of Medicine.

-Week 1: Tuesday 2 October - Introductory Session (Elise Smith)
+Week 1: Tuesday 1 October - Introductory Session (Mathew Thomson)

-Week 2: Tuesday 9 October - Migration, Ethnicity and Mental Health (Hilary Marland)
+Week 2: Tuesday 8 October - Mental Health (Mathew Thomson)

 Week 6: Reading Week (no seminar)

-Week 8: Tuesday 20 November - Children in Medical and Psychlogical Intervention (Jenny Crane)
+Week 8: Tuesday 19 November - Children in Medical and Psychological Intervention (Jenny Crane)